jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

    });
 ~~~~

-Note the `path` and `ancestors` parameters in the examples above.
+Note the `path` and `ancestors` parameters in the example above.
 These
 provide additional information regarding the context in which the
 identified node was found.
 Consider the following JSON: